BUG-Rating

 Lumen Output

-Lumen output is the total amount of light emitted by a light fixture.
+Lumen output is the total amount of light emitted by a light fixture (also referred to as lumens emitted).
 Excess light or unneeded light wastes energy and defeats dark sky initiatives.
 To limit the amount of light emitted in a given location, some communities limit the lumen output per acre.

 Kelvin